General Fair Rules

 Foods - Unit 4.
 Projects must be exhibited to collect premiums.

-3. Classes are available for all 4-H Home Economic and General Projects enrolled by May 1, 2022.
-Exhibits and prizes must be picked up on the Sunday, August 7th, except for those projects that are state fair qualifiers.
+3. Classes are available for all 4-H Home Economic and General Projects enrolled by May 1, 2023.
+Exhibits and prizes must be picked up on Sunday, August 13th, except for those projects that are state fair qualifiers.
 State Fair qualifying projects may be picked up in early September after State Fair.
 Premium

 Family and Consumer Science